pimcore/pimcore/doc/Development_Documentation/02_MVC/00_Controller.md

 the functionality of the application.
 It is good practise to keep the controllers as lean as possible and encapsulate the business logic into models or services/libraries.

-Pimcore offers an abstract class (`Pimcore\Bundle\PimcoreBundle\Controller\FrontendController`), which can be implemented by your controllers
-(or better use `AppBundle\Controller\AbstractController` out of your website folder).
+Pimcore offers an abstract class (`Pimcore\Controller\FrontendController`), which can be implemented by your controllers (or better use `AppBundle\Controller\AbstractController` out of your website folder).
 This abstract class adds some Pimcore specific dispatching features - especially in combination with Pimcore Documents, multi-language support etc.